Leninner/personal_portfolio/src/content/projects/load-balancing-ec2.md

 ![Architecture](/content/projects/load-balancing-aws/architecture.png)

 In the above architecture, we have a load balancer that distributes incoming traffic across multiple EC2 instances.
 You can add and remove instances from your load balancer as your needs change, without disrupting the overall flow of requests to your application.

+In this project, we are going to use **nginx** as our load balancer and **apache** as our web server.
+We are going to create a load balancing system with EC2 instances and CDK.

 ### Requirements